timothyhull/100daysofcode/days/_31/README.md

 - Added `logbook.Logger` commands to [starter_movie_search/api.py](starter_movie_search/api.py), to support logging for exceptions.
   - Updated log level in the `init_logging` function to `TRACE` in [starter_movie_search/program.py](starter_movie_search/program.py) (previously set to `INFO`) because `TRACE` log messages do not appear with a maximum logging level of `INFO`.

+---

+### :notebook: 9/28/21

+- Updated the call to the `init_logging` function to include an argument for the `filename` parameter in [starter_movie_search/program.py](starter_movie_search/program.py).
+  - A filename argument will, based on the logic configured in the `init_logging` function, will direct all logging output to the specified file, instead of STDOUT.